raphael-group/magi/README.md

 ### Configuration ###

-Users can customize MAGI and integrate it with different APIs by setting environment variables.
+Users can customize MAGI and integrate it with different APIs by setting Linux environment variables.
+(For a quick tutorial, see [this blog post on Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps).)

 1. **Mode**.
 You can run MAGI in either development or production mode, by setting the `NODE_ENV` environment variable.
 For example,